ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 Therefore, even local read operations involve a JNI call, a copy from the memory region to the .NET memory, and a deserialization call.

 [Platform Cache](https://ignite.apache.org/docs/latest/net-specific/net-platform-cache) is an additional layer of caching in the .NET memory which stores cache entries in deserialized form, and avoids any overhead mentioned above.
 It is as fast as `ConcurrentDictionary`.
+Note how allocated memo

 Naturally, there are tradeoffs: memory usage is increased, and cache write performance is affected.
 This feature is best suited for read-only or rarely changing data.
 Platform Cache can be used on client and server nodes, see [documentation](https://ignite.apache.org/docs/latest/net-specific/net-platform-cache) for more details.